 - Show empathy.
 Once you know what your customers are struggling with, you should show real empathy.
 For example, if you have a photo sharing app and know your customers need reassurance before sharing a photo on social media, say things like, ‘Here’s what happens’ and ‘Don’t worry.’

 Know the words your customers use to ask for help with your product, whether it's on Google or in your Help Center.
 With Articles you can see what terms customers searched for most but didn’t find.
 Work those phrases into your:

 - Article title - Clear, action based titles work best like, ‘Collaborate together on projects.’
 Once you publish your article, the collection it belongs to and the section it’s in will also appear in the URL.

 - Article description - This should set your customers’ expectations for what the article contains, and how it can help.
 Keep this short and to the point, like ‘Work with teammates to reach your deadline on time.’

 - Link text - Writing link text that says ‘click here’ or ‘find out more’ is a wasted opportunity.
 When linking to related articles, include keywords customers are likely to search for.

 Make your article easy to scan

 Keep each paragraph short and to the point so you don’t overwhelm your customers with too much information.
 Their attention will be naturally drawn to your article description and subheadings - so use these to call out your most important points.
-Adding bullet-points, screenshots and plenty of whitespace makes it easy for customers to quickly scan your article and find what they need.
+Adding bullet-points, dividers, tables, screenshots and plenty of whitespace makes it easy for customers to quickly scan your article and find what they need.

 Monitor performance and iterate